 - Which chemicals are controlled?

-Your goods, software and technology are controlled if they are listed on the New Zealand Strategic Goods Lists or if they are subject to catch-all provisions.
 The goods on the Strategic Goods List are derived from the control lists produced by the four export control regimes New Zealand belongs to - the Wassenaar Arrangement, the Australia Group, the Nuclear Suppliers Group and the Missile Technology Control Regime.

-The Strategic Goods List includes military and dual use goods and technology.
+The Strategic Goods List includes military and dual-use goods and technology.

 What are dual-use goods?